zulurepublic/ztx/README.md

 ## 6. Licensing

-Lite.IM is licensed under the [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) (CC-BY-SA-4.0) license.
-This means you are free to share or adapt it in any way.
+Zulu-Passport is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/agpl-3.0.en.html) (agpl-3.0) license.

+## 7. What is the Zulu Republic Foundation?

+The Zulu Republic Foundation is a Swiss organization charged with managing the underlying technology of the Zulu Republic blockchain ecosystem.
+The foundation’s mission is to advance the development of decentralized technologies, to promote human rights and empowerment around the globe, and to reduce the global digital divide.

+In support of this mission, the Zulu Republic Foundation is responsible for the following activity:

+-   Developing open-source distributed ledger technologies (DLT)
+-   Developing self-sovereign identity technologies (SSI)
+-   Creating and distributing educational content on the subjects of digital security, privacy, and blockchain technology.
+-   Maintaining and managing the ZTX token and reserve, and all Zulu Republic smart contracts.
+-   Incubating and seeding initiatives, businesses, and non-profit organizations that utilize ZTX and/or its underlying open-source technologies in their daily operations.

+Currently the Zulu Republic Foundation is developing an ecosystem of platforms on the Ethereum blockchain, combining solutions for both self-sovereign identity (the Zulu Republic Passport) and economic agency (ZTX token and Zulu Pay financial platform).

-## 7. Learn More
+## 8. Learn More

-To learn more about Zulu Republic, visit the [Zulu Republic website](https://www.zulurepublic.io/) and [blog](www.medium.com/zulurepublic).
+To learn more about Zulu Republic, visit the [Zulu Republic website](https://www.zulurepublic.io/), [blog](www.medium.com/zulurepublic), and on Twitter at [@ztxrepublic](www.twitter.com/ztxrepublic).

-The Zulu Republic Telegram community can be found [here](https://t.me/ztxrepublic).

-Follow Zulu Republic on Twitter at [@ztxrepublic](www.twitter.com/ztxrepublic).